 As a more holistic approach, your overall reset day could be, for example, a weekend day where you veg out.
 At least on one of the weeks, your reset day will coincide with the monthly reset day, and that’s okay.
 It serves the same purpose.

-But in the other weeks, figure out ways you can rest and reset.
-Maybe it’s meeting one day a week and shooting some pool or having drinks at a local lounge.
+But in the other weeks, figure out ways you can rest and recover.
+Maybe it’s meeting some friends one day a week, shooting some pool, or having drinks at a local lounge.
 Whatever works for you and puts a little temporary distance between you and your plan.

 That allows your brain to hit the reset switch and reload.
 All your experiences and feelings entrench deeply into your subconscious during these times of rest.
 These reset days, much like your sleep, allow your brain to work on organizing the information in your mind.